coverhound/working-agreements/code/git/Merging.md

 # Merging

-If you need to merge `master` into a shared feature branch (sometimes referred to as "watering" your branch with `master`) then you need to open a PR to do that.
-If there are no conflicts then that PR can be merged without difficulty.
+If you need to merge `master` into a shared feature branch (sometimes referred to as "watering" your branch with `master`) then you need to open a pull request to do that.
+If there are no conflicts then that pull request can be merged without difficulty.

 ## Merge Conflicts